+following behaviors:

+- 1. Possession, threat with or use of a dangerous weapon

+- 2. Physical assault

+- 3. Verbal abuse

+- 4. Intimidation

+- 5. Extortion

+- 6. Bullying

+- 7. Gang activity

+- 8. Sexual harassment or other forms of harassment

+- 9. Stalking

+- 10. Discriminatory slurs

+- 11. Terrorism

-5. Extortion 6.
-Bullying 7.
-Gang activity 8.
-Sexual harassment or other forms of harassment 9.
-Stalking 10.
-Discriminatory slurs 11.
-Terrorism Violation of the District's policies prohibiting sexual or other harassment.
-Unwelcome sexual advances, requests for sexual favors, or other verbal, non-verbal or physical conduct of a sexual nature may constitute sexual harassment, even if the harasser and the student being harassed are the same sex and whether or not the student resists or submits to the harasser, when: Submission to such conduct is made either explicitly or implicitly a term or condition of a student's participation in an education program or activity.
-Submission to or rejection of such conduct by a student is used as the basis for education decisions affecting the student.
-Such conduct is sufficiently severe, persistent or pervasive such that it limits a student's ability to participate in or benefit from an educational environment.
+Violation of the District's policies prohibiting sexual or other harassment.

+Unwelcome sexual advances, requests for sexual favors, or other verbal, non-verbal or physical conduct of a sexual nature may constitute sexual harassment, even if the harasser and the student being harassed are the same sex and whether or not the student resists or submits to the harasser, when:

+- 1. Submission to such conduct is made either explicitly or implicitly a term or condition of a student's participation in an education program or activity. - 2.
+Submission to or rejection of such conduct by a student is used as the basis for education decisions affecting the student. - 3.
+Such conduct is sufficiently severe, persistent or pervasive such that it limits a student's ability to participate in or benefit from an education program or activity or it creates a hostile or abusive educational environment.
 For a one-time incident to rise to the level of harassment, it must be severe.

 Any conduct of a sexual nature directed by a student toward a staff member or by a staff member to a student is presumed to be unwelcome and shall constitute sexual harassment.
 Acts of verbal or physical aggression, intimidation or hostility based on sex, but notinvolving conduct of a sexual nature may also constitute sexual harassment.

+Sexual harassment as defined above may include, but is not limited to:

-Pressure for sexual activity.
-Repeated remarks to a person with sexual implications.
-Unwelcome touching, such as patting, pinching or constant brushing against the body of another.
-Suggesting or demanding sexual involvement, accompanied by implied or explicit threats concerning one's grades or similar personal concerns.
-Sexual violence. - operty that is detrimental to the welfare or safety of other students or behavior that creates a threat of physical harm to the student one or more other students.
+- 1. Sex-oriented verbal "kidding," abuse or harassment. - 2.
+Pressure for sexual activity. - 3.
+Repeated remarks to a person with sexual implications. - 4.
+Unwelcome touching, such as patting, pinching or constant brushing against the body of another. - 5.
+Suggesting or demanding sexual involvement, accompanied by implied or explicit threats concerning one's grades or similar personal concerns. - 6.
+Sexual violence.

+Behavior on or off school property that is detrimental to the welfare or safety of other students or school personnel, including behavior that creates a threat of physical harm to the student exhibiting the behavior or to one or more other students.